15+ Things You Might Not Know

 Teacher Training – Professional development opportunities for teachers.

 Family Access – Family access points, such as free passes, school-wide memberships, or free “My Masterpieces Days.”

 Each arts partner is matched with a grade level and serves every PUSD student in that grade:

 Armory Center for the Arts, City of Pasadena, Descanso Gardens, Gamble House, Huntington Library and Gardens, Kidspace Children’s Museum, Norton Simon Museum, Pasadena Museum of History, Pasadena Museum of California Art, Side Street Projects, USC Pacific Asia Museum

-PUSD’s school-community garden program is growing and providing outdoor classroom space for students to learn about nutrition, healthy eating, science, and other subjects.
+PUSD’s school garden provides outdoor classroom space for students to learn about nutrition, healthy eating, science, and other subjects.
 USDA named PUSD a model program for management, innovation, and impact in promoting healthier lifestyles.

-- School gardens include vegetables, herbs, and fruit grown from seeds and seedlings.
+- School gardens include native areas, vegetables, herbs, and fruit grown from seeds and seedlings.

 - Proven 10% reduction over 11 years in overweight and obesity.

 - Over $100,000.00 dollars in support from Pasadena Community Gardens Conservancy.

 - Supports one full-time Master Gardener.